onthecodepath/iOS-Interview-Questions/README.md

     - What is MVC?
     - What is MVVM?
 - [General / Uncategorized](https://github.com/onthecodepath/iOS-Interview-Questions#general--uncategorized)
+    - What considerations do you need when writing a UITableViewController which shows images downloaded from a remote server?
     - What is a protocol?
 How do you define your own protocol?
     - What is waterfall methodology and Agile methodology?
 What are the differences between them?
     - What is the difference between a class and an object?